Fixed-Blockchain/fixedcoin/contrib/guix/README.md

 before starting a build.
 For a full list of customization options, see the [recognized environment variables][env-vars-list] section.*

-To build FixedCoin Core reproducibly with all default options, invoke the following from the top of a clean repository:
+To build Bitcoin Core reproducibly with all default options, invoke the following from the top of a clean repository:

 ```sh